 The grocery stores will be very busy on March 20 in Medellín but we identified four grocery stores in the Medellín metro that are fully stocked and were not busy on March 19.

-In addition, Colombia is adding a nationwide quarantine for 19 days from March 24 to April 13.
+In addition, Colombia added a nationwide quarantine initially from March 24 to April 13 that is now a national quarantine until July 15.

 Stay home and stay safe!